-Claire Spottiswoode’s team works on a variety of brood-parasitic systems in Zambia, focusing mainly on three broad questions.
+Claire Spottiswoode and Gabriel Jamie’s team works on a variety of brood-parasitic systems in Zambia, focusing mainly on three broad questions.
 First, how do interactions between species generate diversity among individuals?
 Specifically, how do biological arms races between hosts and parasites shape phenotypic diversity in both parties?
 For example, parasites diversify to mimic multiple hosts, and in response hosts sometimes diversify with defensive adaptations to foil mimicry, such as visual 'signatures' of identity.
 Second, how is specialisation to different coevolutionary partners maintained?
 The genetic basis of signature-forgery arms races is almost entirely unknown.
 In collaboration with Prof. Michael Sorenson (Boston University), we are using genomic approaches to ask how specialised adaptations to different host species (mimicry of host eggs) are maintained within a single parasitic species (e.g. Cuckoo Finches Anomalospiza imberbis and Greater Honeyguides Indicator indicator) in the absence of parasite speciation.
 We are also interested in the genetic basis of host defences, and whether convergent genetic mechanisms have evolved in their parasitic mimics.
 Third, what is the role of phenotypic plasticity (such as developmental differences and learning) in coevolution, and how might such plasticity facilitate exploitation of new host species in the absence of appropriate genetic adaptations?
-We are addressing this question for indigobirds, whydahs and honeyguides.
+We are addressing this question for indigobirds, whydahs and honeyguides

 Fitz Research Associate Jessie Walton has been studying Brown-backed Honeybirds Prodotiscus regulus, which parasitise Karoo Prinias Prinia maculosa at a high rate in the Bot River area of the Western Cape.
 Brown-backed Honeybirds have blue eggs, highly unusual in piciform birds, broadly mimic the blue eggs of their hosts.
 Moreover, up to three honeybird chicks are raised in the same host nest, despite killing host young with their bill hooks.
 How honeybirds escape being killed by their nestmates remains an intriguing mystery.

 Robert Thomson’s team works in Finland, where their research focuses on how host pairs of Common Redstarts Phoenicurus phoenicurus can decrease the chance of a Common Cuckoo Cuculus canorus parasitising their nest.
 Hosts that are able to avoid parasites decrease the fitness costs of parasitism; the earlier that avoidance occurs during the breeding cycle, the lower the cost.
 Therefore, host adaptations before egg laying should be especially beneficial.
 The Finnish project investigates the redstart’s frontline defences (nest site choice, habitat selection, nest building decisions) and the cuckoo’s counter-adaptations, including prospecting and laying strategies, which have received little attention to date.
 Redstarts are the only regular cuckoo host that breed in cavities, which makes it difficult for female cuckoos to lay eggs and for their newly-hatched chicks to evict host eggs/chicks.
-This project also studies whether cuckoo females use behaviour and physiology to enhance the manipulative signals that cuckoo nestlings use to extract as much care as possible from their foster parents.
+This project also studies whether cuckoo females use behaviour and physiology to enhance the manipulative signals that cuckoo nestlings use to extract as much care as possible from their foster parents

-Activities in 2023
+Activities in 2024

 Highlights